GabeStah/gremlin-chaos-monkey/src/alternatives/private-cloud/index.md

 ## GomJabbar

-[GomJabbar](https://github.com/outbrain/GomJabbar) is an open-source implementation of Chaos Monkey written in Java and designed to perform attacks within private cloud architecture.
+[GomJabbar](https://github.com/outbrain/GomJabbar) is an open-source implementation of Chaos Monkey written in Java and designed to perform attacks within a private cloud architecture.
 Attacks are defined through the YAML configuration file and are executed as plain shell commands (e.g. `sudo service ${module} stop`).
 It also integrates with [Ansible](https://docs.ansible.com/ansible/latest/index.html) and [Rundeck](https://rundeck.org/).

-Attacks are defines in the `config.yaml` in the `commands` block.
+Attacks are defined in the `config.yaml` within the `commands` block.
 The `fail` value is the fault command to be executed, while the (optional) `revert` value is executed to attempt reversion.
 For example, here the `shutdown_service` command calls `sudo service <service-name> stop` as a fault and the opposite to revert.

 ```yaml
 commands: